cubesort/sublime-text-snippets/README.md

 To use the snippets, simply put the snippet files in Sublime Text's `User` folder or any of its subfolders.
 For Sublime Text 3 on OS X, the `User` folder can be accessed via menu bar: `Sublime Text -> Preferences -> Browse Packages…`.

-The snippets in the `default` folder will replace the default snippets of the same name when put on the top level of packages.
+The snippets in the `default` folder can be used to replace the default snippets of the same name when put on the top level of packages folders.